ART*Feature ART/FASHION LITERATURE/TRAVEL

 Throughout the 2000s, his architecture practice expanded, focusing on apartment renovations and new houses in the Hamptons.
 While these projects allowed for creativity, they didn’t quite push the boundaries he yearned for.
 When he moved to Los Angeles twelve years ago, he established a studio in Culver City where he began fabricating tables— a result of his lifelong love for industrial and furniture design.

 As he began the fabricating process, Howe encountered leftover materials that he didn’t want to waste.
 He started cutting them into two-inch strips, discovering a minimalist quality that intrigued him.
 Stacking these strips led to the development of his stacking sculptures, which have a distinctly architectural nature.
-Over the past (six to) omit eight years, he has refined these pieces into what he describes as “seeing devices.”
+Over the past eight years, he has refined these pieces into what he describes as “seeing devices.”

 Looking ahead, Howe envisions his work continuing to evolve while remaining rooted in the principles of perception and space.